Leviticus 9 – More on the Consecration of Priests

 And he said to Aaron, “Take for yourself a young bull as a sin offering and a ram as a burnt offering, without blemish, and offer them before the LORD.

 a.
 Take for yourself a young bull as a sin offering: As part of the consecration ceremony, Aaron and his sons lived for an entire week at the tabernacle of meeting.
 Yet they still had sin to atone for during that week.
 The consecration ceremony did not make Aaron and his sons perfect.
 During the seven days of just sitting in the tabernacle he added more sin to his account that had to be cleared.

 i.
 Through the repetition of sacrifice, God also wanted to show that as useful as the animal sacrifices were, they were not complete and could not make and end of sins.
-Only the perfect sacrifice of the Messiah could do that.
+Only the perfect sacrifice of the Messiah to come could do that.

 b.
 And a ram as a burnt offering: Even though Aaron just spent the prior week in special dedication to the LORD, there was still more to give.
 Though this was an important experience of dedication, the idea of consecration had to be ongoing in the life of Aaron and all of God’s priests.